Philippians 3:15-16

 let us, or we ought to, walk in obedience to Christ, love to him and each other, according to the light we have already received, trusting he would make known his mind more clearly to us.
 Our using the light we have well, is the ready way to have more: it behoves us, then, to live suitably to that degree of the knowledge of Christ we have attained, 1 John 2:3–5 but still within our lines, with regard to the same rule.
 (Matthew Poole's Commentary)

-We have attained (5348) (phthano) is a different Greek word from that translated obtained in (see note Philippians 3:12) which meant “to take or appropriate.”
-Phthano originally meant to come before or to anticipate (as used in 1Thessalonians 4:15 -note) but over time begin to lose the idea of priority and to mean simply to come to or to arrive at, and so thus to come to a particular state or to arrive at.
-Phthano pictures progress along a road to a certain point.
-Paul is thinking of the Philippian saint's progress along the path of Christ-likeness.
-His idea is, “so far as we have come.”
+We have attained (5348) (phthano) originally meant to precede someone, to come before or to anticipate (as used in 1Th 4:15-note).
+Over time phthano begin to lose the idea of priority and to mean simply to come to or to arrive at.
+The idea is to come to a particular state or to arrive at a goal and so to attain it.
+In Mt 12:28 it means to happen to someone.

 Robertson comments that...